This is your casting call, local filmmakers.

 A new downtown theater in the Arts District aims to put Las Vegas on the map for quality filmmaking that can compete with the likes of Hollywood.

-Theatre7 opened its doors this month at 1406 S. Third St., and plans to showcase locally produced films, plays and art exhibits.
+Theatre7 opened its doors in March at 1406 S. Third St. and plans to showcase locally produced films, plays and art exhibits.

 The $7 movies are shown at 7 p.m.
 Ticket prices include a choice of popcorn, soda or candy.
 (For $10 you can get the ticket and all three choices.)